 Determining a child’s custody arrangement can be the most difficult task for separating parents.
-In addition to parents usually having different opinions on custody and visitation, the child also usually wants to have a say in where he or she ends up living.
+In addition to parents having different opinions on custody and visitation, the child also usually wants to have a say in custody.
 Many states have laws requiring the court to consider the child’s preference when determining custody.

 This article will explain how a child’s preference affects custody in California.
 If you have additional questions about the effect of a child’s custodial preference in California after reading this article, you should consult a local family law attorney.